Optimality and Noise-Resilience of Critical Quantum Sensing: Quantum Fisher Information for CQS at zero temperature and the optimal measurement

 \subsubsection{Time evolution}

 In Fig.~\ref{Fig7}, we compare the FI for homodyne detection (calculated using \eqref{FI}) and the QFI at zero temperature, for different values of \(\psi\).
-We show that homodyne detection essentially saturates the QFI.
+In addition, we show that homodyne detection, optimized with respect to \(\psi\) at each time, essentially saturates the QFI.